quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/February/week3.md

 - 10:30 AM: **PR #336** Submitted.
 Fixed **#328**.
 - 12:30 PM: Worked on the ideation task `Containerize render worker and manager.` (**#103**)
 - 2:30  PM: Got an intermediate idea about the need to containerize render workers and render managers. (**#103**)
+- 4:00  PM: Worked on `Add time to render to Render row in DB` and still trying to frame a way of containerizing render-workers. (**#90**).
+- 5:00  PM: Worked a little on `Log cloud updates in emptycup.core.cloud`, these are all connected.
+Containerizing, logging, time to render.

 ## **Thursday: Februrary 22**
 - 9:30  AM: Signed in.